tanrax/org-social.el/README.md

 ;; Use only relay followers instead of local follow list (setq org-social-only-relay-followers-p nil)

+;; Set default language for new posts and polls (optional) ;; When set, the :LANG: property will be automatically filled with this value ;; Examples: "en" for English, "es" for Spanish, "fr" for French ;; Leave as nil to keep :LANG: field empty (default behavior) (setq org-social-default-lang nil)  ; or "en", "es", "fr", etc.

 ;; Optionally, configure global keybindings (keymap-global-set "C-c s t" #'org-social-timeline) (keymap-global-set "C-c s n" #'org-social-new-post)